mohammedpanchla/brain-tumor-segmentation-unet/README.md

 ### LINK: https://muhammedpanchla-neuroscan-ai.hf.space/#

-You can try the model using the MRI images provided in the test_samples/ folder.
+You can try the model using the MRI images provided in the **test_samples/ folder**.
 Simply upload them to the web application (link provided above) or run the Flask app locally to see real tumor segmentation results.

 ---